italia/eudi-wallet-it-docs/docs/en/onboarding-processes.rst

      - The activation of a Credential type, as one of its requirements.
    * - :ref:`onboarding-system:Credential Type Registration`
      - :ref:`onboarding-system:Authentic Source Registration`, :ref:`onboarding-system:Schema Provisioning`, :ref:`onboarding-system:Claim Registration`
-     - A Credential Issuer declares a Credential type it intends to issue.
+     - An Attestation Scheme Provider requests the registration of a Credential type defined in an Attestation Rulebook.
-     - The Credential Type Activation, and the Notification and Publication for the notified categories.
+     - The declaration of the Credential type by a Credential Issuer, the Credential Type Activation, and the Notification and Publication for the notified categories.
    * - :ref:`onboarding-system:Credential Type Activation and Deactivation`
      - :ref:`onboarding-system:Credential Type Registration`
      - The verification of the issuance conditions of the Credential type.
      - The issuance of the Credential type by the Credential Issuer.
    * - :ref:`onboarding-system:Credential Type Update`
      - :ref:`onboarding-system:Credential Type Registration`
-     - The publication of a new version of a Credential type.
+     - The publication of a new version of a Credential type by its Attestation Scheme Provider.
      - The activation of the new version.
    * - :ref:`onboarding-system:Entity Update`
      - :ref:`onboarding-system:Entity Registration`